 Step 4.
 Dispute the negative item on with EWS.
 It takes 30 days to complete the investigation.
 If Bank of America verifies the record as accurate then you can take further steps.

 Step 5.
-If the dispute is verified as accurate by Bank of America then you should make a formal dispute with the Consumer Financial Protection Bureau and your state attorney general.
+If the dispute is verified as accurate by Bank of America then you should make a formal dispute with the Consumer Financial Protection Bureau and your State’s Banking Commission Office.
 In your complaint to the CFPB let them know you have done nothing wrong.
 If Bank of America is claiming you committed fraud or account abuse, request the CFPB make them prove it.
 Fraud can mean anything that a bank wants it to.
 What proof do they have to flag an account as fraud or abuse?
 What proof do they have that you intended to commit fraud?

-I realize it’s a lot to do but in order to make a complaint with the CFPB or your state attorney general you should first have evidence you attempted to resolve the issue on your own.
+I realize it’s a lot to do but in order to make a complaint with the CFPB or your State Banking Commission Office you should first have evidence you attempted to resolve the issue on your own.
 You may get lucky and the bank may remove the notation based on the dispute.
-If not, complaints to CFPB and attorney general could help.
+If not, complaints to CFPB and the State Banking Commission Office could help.

 Step 6.
 If none of the above work then it may be time to pursue legal action.
 Early Warning Services can be sued for reporting inaccurate and erroneous information.